 - Thon Hotel Rosenkrantz Oslo (City Center)

-And when I say budget, I mean that you won’t find anywhere to stay for less than $80 (USD) per night in Oslo.
-There aren’t any traditional backpacker hostels in Oslo – and that’s just the way it is.
+And when I say budget, I mean that you won’t find anywhere to stay for less than $90 USD per night in Oslo.
+There aren’t any traditional backpacker hostels in downtown Oslo either.

-Here are the best and most affordable places to stay.
+Here are the best budget-friendly places to stay.

 - Cochs Pensjonat (Frogner)